Euphredes/Euphredes/README.txt

-blues are reflected in the wind. my hot heart, a crowd of breezes. drooping trees in my mind sing songs.
+blues are reflected in the wind. my hot heart, a crowd of breezes. drooping trees in my mind creak songs.

            Statue